toreanderson/toreanderson.github.io/_posts/2020-02-03-evaluating-ice.markdown

-I certainly do not appreciate companies not treating my personal data responsibly according to the GDPR, so I promptly sent a request to ice's data protection officer, requesting that they document when and how I gave these purported consents.
+I certainly do not appreciate companies not treating my personal data responsibly according to the GDPR, so I promptly sent a request to ice's data protection officer, requesting that they document when and how I gave these alleged consents.
 It shall be interesting to see what they answer.